YinHK-gameDev/unity-learn/assets/Addressable.md

 `LoadAssetAsync` and `InstantiateAsync` are asynch operations.
 You may provide a callback to work with the asset once it is loaded.

 ### Load content from multiple projects

+If you're working with **multiple projects**, such as a **large project broken up across multiple Unity projects**, you can use **`Addressables.LoadContentCatalogAsync`** to **link together code and content** across the various projects.

+#### Set up multiple projects

+To create a multi-project setup make sure of the following:

+-   Each project uses the same version of the Unity Editor
+-   Each project uses the same version of the Addressables package

+Projects can contain whatever assets and code you need for your given situation.
+One of your projects must be your main or source project.
+This is the project that you'll build and deploy your game binaries from.
+Typically, this source project is comprised of code and little to no content.
+The main piece of content in the primary project is a bootstrap scene at minimum.
+You might want to include any scenes that need to be local for performance purposes before any AssetBundles have had a chance to be downloaded and cached.

+Secondary projects are the opposit and contain content and little to no code.
+These projects need to have all remote Addressable Groups and Build Remote Catalog enabled.
+Any local data built into these projects can't be loaded in your source project's application.
+Non-critical scenes can live in these projects and be downloaded by the primary project when requested.

+#### Work with multiple project

+Once you have your projects setup, the workflow generally is as follows:

+1. Build remote content for all secondary projects
+2. Build Addressables content for source project
+3. Start the source project's Play mode or build the source project's binaries
+4. In source project, use **`Addressables.LoadContentCatalogAsync`** to load the remote catalogs of your other various projects
+5. Proceed with game runtime as normal.
+Now that the catalogs are loaded, Addressables can load assets from any of these locations.

+It might be worth having a minimal amount of content built locally in the source project.
+Each project is unique, and has unique needs, but having a small set of content needed to run your game in the event of internet connection issues or other various problems is advisable.

 https://docs.unity3d.com/Packages/com.unity.addressables@2.0/manual/MultiProject.html

 ### Remote content